Horse and Rider (wax sculpture): Description

-Most art historians have made no comment on the work, and Pedretti's attribution has been criticized over the years.
-After examining the model, art historian Martin Kemp stated that "it has none of the characteristics of understanding horse anatomy and renaissance armor that you would expect from Leonardo".
-Art history professor Francesco Caglioti dates the sculpture to the late 19th century as a revivalistic work.

-When exhibited at the Boston Museum of Science in 1997, the museum agreed to change the credit on the label of the sculpture from "by Leonardo" to "attributed to Leonardo", but art historian Jack Wasserman still insisted that nothing has survived to support the attribution.

-Art historians Pietro Marani and Franco Cardini, and art critic Vittorio Sgarbi, likewise doubted the sculpture's provenance when the bronze cast was exhibited in Milan in 2016, commenting that there still isn't adequate hard evidence to support the attribution of the work to Leonardo, and that Pedretti and Solari are often too generous with their attributions.
-Following his studies of medieval cavalry, Cardini also criticised the historical accuracy of the sculpture.

 Bronze sculpture

 In 1987 art collector Richard A. Lewis acquired the 1985 latex mold.
 Beginning in 2012, Lewis and a team of experts "pulled" a wax from the latex mold and, using the lost wax process, cast the Horse and Rider sculpture in bronze.

 Bronze castings were sold with a certificate of authenticity stating each to be one of 996 castings, which were available in three different applied patinas and in silver.
 They were at sale for $25,000–35,000 each.
 The plan to cast up to 1000 statues however never reached fruition, and the art gallery fulfilling orders sold around 70 replicas.
 Some of the replicas have since been for sale with the option of joint ownership to the 2012 bronze cast.

 The 2012 bronze casting was unveiled to the public in August 2012 at Grey Stone Mansion in Beverly Hills, California.
 It has been exhibited in Las Vegas, Dallas, San Diego, and in 2016 in Milan.
 In 2015 the mold made of Leonardo's beeswax model, together with the 2012 bronze casting, were acquired by another private collector.
 Since then, further bronze castings have been exhibited in New York, London, Miami, and Oregon.

 The latex mold and one of the bronzes were put up for no-reserve auction in October 2019 at Guernsey's.
 The promoters appraised them somewhere between $30 and $50 million.
 In an auction on 30 October the sculpture failed to find a buyer, and the price was dropped to $10 million.
 A Bloomberg article described the auction as a "flop".